dfine907/bullseye_game/README.md

 Hatching Time: Eggs hatch after 9 seconds, making the hatchlings vulnerable to monsters.

-* The game ends once you score 30 Hatchings, but you win ONLY if 6 or less hatchings were eaten.
+* The game ends once you Score 30 Hatchings saved, but you win ONLY if 6 or less hatchings were eaten.

 * If you save 30 hatchlings before 7 hatclings are eaten, you win the game.